 It’s time to mind your body

-I am sure that you have been reading in magazines, in newspapers and online how physicians are finally trying to incorporate the mind of a patient in the healing process.
-It is long overdue.
-In fact, this concept is still not part of the curricula in medical schools, where the art of healing is first introduced to future doctors.
+I am sure that you’ve been reading in recent articles how physicians are finally trying to incorporate the minds of patients into the healing process.
+That is long overdue.
+In fact, the concept is still not part of the curriculum in medical schools, where the art of healing is first introduced to future doctors.

-Whenever the necessity to visit a physician, just remember that you own your body and you, or somebody close to you, better help you to mind it.
-I am sure that you may feel a little uneasy about going to see a physician, mainly because you are afraid that he or she may tell you something you don’t want to hear.
-With all of the medical information about diseases that is available in the media, it is no wonder that folks are afraid.
+Whenever it is necessary to visit a physician, just remember that you own your body and you, or somebody close to you, had better help you to mind it.
+I am sure that you, like me, might feel a little uneasy about going to see a physician, mainly because you are afraid the practitioner might tell you something you don’t want to hear.
+With all of the medical information concerning diseases that is presented in the media, it is no wonder folks are afraid.

 Many folks feel that what you don’t know can’t hurt you.
-Well, you know, as I do, that belief systems can be dangerous because, when things begin to hurt, the pain may be a signal that a disease condition is well on its way.
+Well, you know as I do that belief systems can be dangerous because.
+When things begin to hurt, it might be a signal that the disease condition is well on its way and is trying to tell you something.
 It is, therefore, most important to mind your own body by getting yearly checkups, even when things are not bothering you.
 If, on the other hand, you are experiencing bodily discomforts that you can’t explain in a rational way, I would suggest that you visit your physician.